Codecademy/docs/content/ai/concepts/hyperparametertuning/terms/bayesianoptimization/bayesianoptimization.md

 ## Bayesian Optimization

-In Bayesian optimzation, a probabilistic model is used to map hyperparameter configurations to a likelihood of an objective function score through a surrogate function which is represented as $P(f(x)|x).
+In Bayesian optimzation, a probabilistic model is used to map hyperparameter configurations to a likelihood of an objective function score through a surrogate function which is represented as $P(f(x)|x)$.